naistangz/Technical_Training/docs/Week3_Python /README.md

 - Key value pairs, mutable, unordered
 - Methods = `.items()`, `.keys()`, `.values()`
 - More useful than lists when mapping unique keys to values
-- Dict elements accessed via keys
+- Dict elements accessed via keys NOT position of items so slicing cannot happen.
+- `.pop("key")` method to remove entry in dictionary or `del`

 ---